-Mpanzu's 'crazy journey' to brink of Premier League
+Mpanzu's remarkable journey to brink of Premier League

 "Every league is different, from National League, to League Two, to League One, to the Championship, all through the leagues you've got to adapt your game," he said.

-"I'm here trying to play my best whatever manager I've had, which is John Still, Mick [Harford], Graeme Jones, Nathan Jones, Rob Edwards, even Andy Awford, who took over for a bit as well, all the managers have believed in me and hopefully I can pay them back [on Saturday].
+"I'm here trying to play my best whatever manager I've had, which is John Still, Mick [Harford], Graeme Jones, Nathan Jones, Rob Edwards, even Andy Awford, who took over for a bit as well.
+All the managers have believed in me and hopefully I can pay them back [on Saturday].

-"Even though, they're not here right now, they all played a part and made a platform for us to make it to the Premier League."
+"Even though they're not here right now, they all played a part and made a platform for us to make it to the Premier League."

 He continued: "It's been a great rise and everyone has played a part.
 The fans have played a part, the community, all the staff members, it's been a real town effort and we've got one more [game] to make it a wonderful summer for everyone.
 I don't think the party will stop on Saturday if we win."

-Luton's intensity and self-belief were key factors as they overturned a 2-1 first leg deficit against Sunderland - and Mpanzu and midfield partner Marvelous Nakamba did a near faultless job of shielding their defence as the Wearsiders tried in vain to summon up a goal to level the scores in the closing stages.
+Luton's intensity and self-belief were key factors as they overturned a 2-1 first leg deficit against Sunderland - and Mpanzu and midfield partner Marvelous Nakamba did a near faultless job of shielding their defence as the Wearsiders tried in vain to summon a goal to level the scores in the closing stages.

 'Embrace' the big occasion

-Playing at the national stadium is something every young player dreams of and the normally unflappable Mpanzu is uncertain how he will react when he steps onto the pitch there for the first time.
+Playing at the national stadium is something every young player dreams of and the normally unflappable Mpanzu is uncertain how he will react when he steps on to the pitch for the first time.

 "It can go two ways.
-You can be nervous and it can help you or you can be nervous and don't want the ball and be shy," he said.
+You can be nervous and it can help you, or you can be nervous and don't want the ball and be shy," he said.

 "I'm not really a nervous person but the nerves may come because I haven't played at Wembley.
 It will be nice to go there on Friday, see the surroundings and embrace it all and enjoy it."